NadaAdem/TravelApp_OpenWeatherMapAPI_GoogleMapsAPI/README.md

 ## Create a Customer Travel Destinations Map
- there use input statements to retrieve customer weather preferences, then use those preferences to identify potential travel destinations and nearby hotels.Then, show those destinations on a marker layer map with pop-up markers.
+ The user input  the minimum and maximum temperatur to retrieve customer weather preferences, then use those preferences to identify potential travel destinations and nearby hotels.Then, show those destinations on a marker layer map with pop-up markers.

 ![This is an image](https://github.com/NadaAdem/World-Weather-Analysis/blob/main/Vacation_Search/hotel_name.png)